tkdguy/landing/src/pages/docs/custom-games.md

 - Go to their profile and hit the green "plus" (+) button to follow them.
   - If there is a heart, that means that you are already following them.

-Your friend will appear in the Plutonium overlay's Friend list tab if you both follow each other.
-If they don't appear just restart your game.
+Once you both follow each other you will see your friend in the game's friend list (or in the Plutonium overlay's friend list tab for T4).
+If after following each other you can't see each other in your friends list in-game just restart your game.

 ## T6